idealparable/BibleQ/HowToRead.md

 Note that it's said that Hebrew past tense can be past perfect (had created) in the Genesis 2 description of this.
 That account is describing in real time an elaboration on Day 6, that time from Adam's point of view, most of them in past tense.
 It could be that additional plants were made then and it's simply past tense, though a case about the animals is clearly past-perfect, so I suspect it's past-perfect here as well.
 Either way is possible and there's nothing to contradict either that I know of.

+##### 1(Genesis).1.1:14-19 Lights in the Expanse

+<blockquote><span class="bbq">/14 God said, “Let there be lights in the expanse of the sky to divide the day from the night; and let them be for signs to mark seasons, days, and years; 15 and let them be for lights in the expanse of the sky to give light on the earth;” and it was so.
+16 God made the two great lights: the greater light to rule the day, and the lesser light to rule the night.
+He also made the stars.
+17 God set them in the expanse of the sky to give light to the earth, 18 and to rule over the day and over the night, and to divide the light from the darkness.
+God saw that it was good.
+19 There was evening and there was morning, a fourth day./</span></blockquote>

+What does "in" mean?

+It's biy (pronounced like "bee" in StAE, Standard American English or General American, Ln BIY or BEE as well), written unseparated from the word after it.

+It looks like this:

+<span style="font-size: 1.7em">בִּ</span>

+BLB's "Simplified Hebrew Grammar PDF says this:

+<blockquote>|The Inseparable Prepositions
+ There are three prepositions in Hebrew that are always attached to the word they are modifying, and that is why they are called “inseparable.”
+These three prepositions, with their primary meanings, in alphabetical order are:  – “in, by, with”;  – “as, like, according to”;  – “to, for, at.”
+Now all of these prepositions have other translations as 29 well (e.g., “among & before” for ; “thus & after” for ; “into & concerning” for , and many others for all three), but the first ones listed are the ones they are primarily identified with.|</blockquote>

+As far as I have found so far, BLB doesn't offer a Strong's page for it?
+Because it's unseparated, it seems not to be possible, as far as I can see, to compare other uses.
+That would mean we would need to appeal to some other source that does give us access to that information, unfortunately.
+I have no idea what sources might, at time of writing.